medic/cht-watchdog/README.md

 Prometheus records real-time metrics from your CHT instance and stores them in a time series database.

-Grafana allows you to visualize the metrics in configurable dashboards.
+Grafana allows you to visualize the metrics in configurable dashboards and sends alerts when metrics exceed a threshold.

-TODO Alerting!

 See the [CHT Documentation](https://docs.communityhealthtoolkit.org/apps/guides/hosting/monitoring/) for more information on monitoring the CHT.

 ## Deploying

-This configuration is designed for deployment with [docker-compose](https://docs.docker.com/compose/).
+This configuration is designed for deployment with [Docker Compose](https://docs.docker.com/compose/).

 ### Prerequisites